 The basic principle of biosensors is to use functional genes, antibodies, and other biological materials as sensitive materials, use a signal acquisition device to collect biochemical information, and analyze the biochemical information converted into electrical signals.
 With the continuous development of biosensor technology, there are more and more sensitive materials and sensor elements, which help to accurately identify more pollutants in the environment.
 Compared with conventional sensors, biosensors are more selective, easier to operate, faster to test, and more accurate in results.
 Biosensor technology is mostly used in atmospheric environment detection, including sulfur dioxide detection, nitrogen dioxide detection, heavy metal ion detection, and pesticide residue detection.

 One of the typical applications of intelligent sensing in the manufacturing process is reflected in the CNC machine tools widely used in the machinery manufacturing industry.
-Modern CNC machine tools are equipped with high-performance sensors in detect displacement, position, speed, pressure, etc., which can monitor processing status, tool status, wear, and energy consumption in real-time to achieve flexible error compensation and self-correction.
-Realize the development trend of intelligent CNC machine tools.
-In addition, the adoption of visual monitoring technology based on vision sensors makes the intelligent monitoring of CNC machine tools more convenient.
+Modern CNC machine tools are equipped with high-performance sensors that detect displacement, position, speed, pressure, etc. They can monitor processing status, tool status, wear, and energy consumption in real-time to achieve flexible error compensation and self-correction.
+Developing trends of intelligent CNC machine tools include the adoption of visual sensing and monitoring technology, which makes intelligent monitoring of CNC machine tools more convenient.

 There are many applications of intelligent sensing in the automotive manufacturing industry.
 Taking machine vision based on optical sensing as an example, the main applications in the industrial field are vision measurement, vision guidance, and vision inspection.
 In the automobile manufacturing industry, visual measurement technology can ensure the qualified products of the factory by measuring the key dimensions, surface quality, and assembly effect of the product.
-The vision-guided technology can significantly improve the automatic handling, the best matching assembly, and the precise hole making by guiding the machine to complete the automatic handling.
-Manufacturing efficiency and body assembly quality.
-The visual inspection technology can monitor the stability of the body manufacturing process and can be used to ensure product integrity and traceability, which is conducive to reducing manufacturing costs.
-The sensors in the high-end equipment industry are mostly used in equipment operation and maintenance and health management.
+Vision-guided technology can significantly improve the automatic handling, the best matching assembly, and the precise hole making, by guiding the machine to complete the manufacturing and body assembly with high efficiency and quality.
+Visual inspection technology can monitor the stability of the body manufacturing process and can be used to ensure product integrity and traceability, reducing manufacturing costs.
+The sensors in the high-end equipment industry are mostly those used in equipment operation and maintenance and health management.
 The intelligent sensors equipped with aero-engines enable the control system to have fault self-diagnosis and fault handling capabilities and improve the system's ability to cope with complex environments and precise control.

-In the field of industrial electronics, production, handling, inspection, and maintenance all involve intelligent sensors, such as robotic arms, AGV navigation vehicles, AOI detection, and other equipment.
+The fields of industrial electronics, production, handling, inspection, and maintenance all use intelligent sensors, such as on robotic arms, Automated Guided Vehicle (AGV) navigation vehicles, Automated Optical Inspection (AOI) detection systems, and other equipment.
 In the field of consumer electronics and medical electronics, the applications of smart sensors are more diverse.
 For example, the more common smart sensors in smartphones include distance sensors, light sensors, gravity sensors, image sensors, three-axis gyroscopes, and electronic compasses.
 The most basic function of wearable devices is to realize motion sensing through sensors, usually built-in MEMS accelerometers, heart rate sensors, pulse sensors, gyroscopes, MEMS microphones, and other sensors.
 A smart home involves technologies such as position sensors, proximity sensors, liquid level sensors, flow and speed control, environmental monitoring, security sensing, and other sensors.